in , , ,

 “…care must be taken to keep the radon barrier and/or DPM intact with no punctures…”

-Raft foundations are a faster and more economical solution than the usual strip foundation and subfloor construction, due to the fact that there are no footings and much less excavation work is required.
+Raft foundations are a faster, more economical solution than strip foundation and subfloor construction, because there are no footings and much less excavation work.

 timber frame foundations